MathieuBahin/FlipPage/README.md

 This product let's you turn pages on your tablet with your feets.
 That's a game changer when you tried one, you no longer have to stop playing to turn a page etc.

-I am a guitarist and I have a software on my tablet that allows me to display my scores on stage without the famous binder with pages that turn when there is wind.
+I am a guitarist and I have a software (MobileSheets) on my tablet that allows me to display my scores on stage without the famous binder with pages that turn when there is wind.

 Similar products exist on the market for a price too high for my taste.
 I have one but it is no longer compatible with my new tablet.